andrewcaniglia/hypermixxx/README.md

 # HYPERMIXXX
-Introduces a feature called "Stepped pitch" that increases/decreases the pitch by 1 semitone for every 10% increase/decrease in speed.
+Introduces a feature called "Stepped pitch" that increases/decreases the pitch by 1 semitone for every 10% increase/decrease in speed, starting at 1%.
 This keeps music compliant with the parameters of Hypercore.
 To access, go to Preferences -> Decks -> Keylock mode -> "Stepped pitch" Keylock must be enabled.